Summer on the go: how to deal with motion sickness

-Currently, the most widespread theory is that motion sickness depends on a “sensorineural conflict”.
+The most widespread theory currently foresees that motion sickness depends on a "neurosensorial conflict".
 To move in the space around us, our brain uses information from 3 sensory districts:

-proprioception (for example the pressure our feet put on the floor, which informs us where we are)
+the proprioception (for example the pressure that our feet exert on the floor, which informs us in which position we are)

-This last sense organ, placed in the inner ear, is a receptor of movement, of the accelerations of our head and of the gravity to which we are subjected.
-Motion sickness can arise when the information between two of these sense organs are ambiguous (i.e. there is a conflict between them).
+The latter organ of sense, located in the inner ear, is a receptor for movement, the accelerations of our head and the gravity to which we are subjected.
+Motion sickness can arise when the information between two of these sense organs is not unique (that is, there is a conflict between them).

 A typical example is that of a person who reads while sitting in the back seat of the car; in that condition, the eyes fix a static image with respect to their body (the page of the book that moves consensually to us) while the vestibule informs the brain that we are subjected to accelerations and that we are moving.
 For this reason it is more difficult for the car driver, whose eyes are fixed on the outside world, to suffer from motion sickness.